You are coming to Eindhoven for your studies in the Netherlands. Great that you will be living in one of our student residences!

 Travel to the Netherlands: Is that allowed?
 What do I need to consider?
 Read here:

 - about the differences between the EU member states and non-EU countries.

 - about the entry ban with regard to various countries.

 - about the exceptions (7) (as of 14 July: students are still permitted entry into the Netherlands).

 Entry into the Netherlands:

 Are you travelling from a country with a travel restriction in place?
-As a student, you are still allowed to travel (as of 14 July).
+As a student, you are still allowed to travel.
 Read here about:

 A health certificate and mouth covering are required on flights.

 Your first two weeks: